interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/project-final.md

 </div>

 # What to Submit
-Submit the following to Gradescope before class on **Thursday April 21**:
 * A link to your pre-recorded video presentation.
 This can be on any video hosting platform ([YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/watch), etc.).
 Please double check that the video link is visible to the public before submitting.

-Submit the following to Gradescope by midnight on **Monday April 25**:
 * `report.pdf` which contains your project report.
 The use of LaTeX and a conference template is required.
 You may choose to use the [template from ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip).
 Please message us directly if you'd like to use a LaTeX template from a different conference.